 Finding innovative solutions to problems was always a passion for Sean Lawrence.
-Hailing from a long line of inventors, Sean has achieved the extraordinary feat of filing 60 patents.
-He was also selected as one of Intel's top inventors for 2020 and as a top Inventor at Intel India in 2021.
-And if there is anything he loves as much as inventing, it is collecting and restoring vintage clocks, furniture, and now, a 120-year old house!
+Hailing from a long line of inventors, Sean has achieved the extraordinary feat of filing 70 patents.
+He was amongst the top inventors at Intel India in 2021 and was also recognized as one of Intel's top inventors in 2020 and 2022 globally.
+And if there is anything he loves as much as inventing, it is collecting and restoring vintage clocks, furniture, and now, a 120-year-old house!

 In case you're wondering how he finds the inspiration and drive to keep going, let's ask the man himself!

 When did your passion for inventing start?

 It runs in my family!
 If you look back, my great grandfather, grandfather, and father were inventors in their own way.
 They did not file patents or call out their inventions, but they had a vigor for finding innovative ways to do multiple things.
 My dad used to regularly fix machinery and electronics, despite being a sales manager with no engineering degree.
 He wound up repairing things that other mechanics and engineers had a hard time with!
 So, it comes as no surprise that I have a knack for working out creative solutions every chance I get.

 My first patent was filed in 2005 during my internship.
 Based on a concept we called Simultaneous Coordinated Channel Access (SCCA), I filed the patent with a colleague from the same college as me and our mentors, and we were so thrilled!
 The concept is currently being incorporated in 4G and 5G and in wireless LAN where client systems with multiple antennas, using a technology called MIMO (multiple input, multiple output), upload simultaneously to a base station or access point.
 My mentors at Intel guided me and introduced me to the process of patent filing.
 Back home, my dad was especially proud of me, that being the first-ever patent in the family.
 He told me it was just the beginning, which turned out to be quite true.